 ‘I think Terry Jones has done a wonderful job protecting us from the blockbuster beast!
 Simply smashing!’ said a kindly old woman and helpful volunteer at the Chinese Bicycle Museum in Ipswich.

-‘The beast must be outlawed at once!’ thundered a burly and bearded cyclist.
+‘The blockbuster beast with big slathering teeth must be outlawed at once!’ thundered a burly and bearded cyclist in a purple tutu.
 ‘At once!’

 ‘Terry Gilliam?
-Did he ride for Virgin in last year’s Tour?’ wondered a young female police officer.
+Did he ride for Virgin in last year’s Tour?’ wondered aloud a young female police officer with a handlebar moustache.

 ‘I love BICYCLE REPAIR MAN: THE MOVIE!’ enthused A. Gumby.

-‘Well, I didn’t take the beast seriously until one bit my Aunt Percy on the left buttock’, said a man in a McQueen dress, Doc Marten flats and dark sunglasses.
+‘Well, I didn’t take the slathering blockbuster beast seriously until one bit my Aunt Percy on the left buttock’, said a man in a McQueen dress, Doc Marten flats and dark sunglasses.

 ‘Rubbish!
 There is no such thing as a blockbuster-wwaaarrrrrggggggkkkkkk!’

-Thus, and in the end, here at the conclusion of the essay, with no more left to write, finality staring us poignantly in the face, termination about to arrive, and with that wistful feeling that always arrives at the end of anything, when we wonder about all of the might have beens and could have beens and should have beens, Gilliam implicitly affirmed that the quixotic quest to kill the towering, ravenous and bug-eyed blockbuster beast with big sharp teeth would-waaaaaaaaaaaaaaaaaaarrrrrrrgggghhhkkle!
+Thus, and in the end, here at the conclusion of the essay, with no more left to write, finality staring us poignantly in the face, termination about to arrive, the end near and with that wistful feeling that comes at the conclusion of most anything, when we wonder about all of the might have beens and could have beens and should have beens before pedalling off quietly into the gathering darkness on a ’64 Beijing Zephyr, Gilliam implicitly affirmed that the determined and quixotic quest to kill the towering, ravenous and bug-eyed blockbuster beast with big sharp slathering teeth-particularly the really dastardly ones armed with a grape or a sprig of parsley-would forever be-waaaaaaaaaaaaaaaaaaarrrrrrrgggghhhkkle!

-We do profusely apologize for the frustrating and disappointing inability of Mr. Wright to finish his ‘insightful’ essay into the allegorical, undaunted and implicitly blockbuster beast thrashing film art of T. V. Gilliam.
-Unfortunately, however, a towering and ravenous Peruvian spotted llama sprang out of nowhere and attacked Mr. Wright when he unwisely stepped out for a bit of air to clear the cobwebs rather than cycle down th--wwwaaaaaarrrrggggghhhhhkkukukuk!
+We do profusely apologize for the frustrating and disappointing inability of Mr. Wright to finish his ‘insightful’ essay into the allegorical, undaunted and implicitly blockbuster beast thrashing animaction film art of Sir T. V. ‘Terry Baby’ Gilliam.
+Unfortunately, however, a towering and ravenous Peruvian spotted llama with big sharp slathering teeth sprang out of nowhere and attacked Mr. Wright when he unwisely stepped out for a bit of air to clear the cobwebs rather than cycle down th--wwwaaaaaarrrrggggghhhhhkkukukuk!

 Right!
 That’s enough from you scousing wankers!
 There will be no more silliness on my watch!
-Suffice to say that Gilliam’s allegorical and indomitably irreverent, imaginative and satirical animaction film art was indeed a squired taste, and, unlike you spineless and long haired lot, always so ready and eager for a good manly scrap with the blockbuster beast that his oeuvre was best described as completely and unrepentantly Jabberwacky.
+Suffice to say that the perennially brilliant, original, creative, madcap, irreverent, and satirical allegorical animaction film art was indeed a squired taste, and, unlike you spineless and long haired lot, who were desperately in need of a haircut and a little discipline, was always so ready and eager for a good manly scrap with the slathering and big toothed blockbuster beast that the oeuvre of brave Sir Terry was best described as completely and exuberantly Jabberwacky.

 - Haw!
 Fooled ya!